alegottu/gawk-trees/tools/benchmark/README.md

 --massif: use valgrind --tool=massif to profile instead of time -v; outputs *.massif, see below
 --bintree: test the AVL tree version of htrees against the regular binary tree version""");
     make sure you've built the "bintree" target if you want to use this
+--print: just print the generated script according to the provided argument n,
+    1 being the extension version, 2 being the regular version

 By default, benchmarks will use the time command and put the Maximum resident sizes, as well as the wall-clock times elapsed by both tests (with and without the extension,